 The RV Trip Planner: 5 Tips For the Best RV Road Trip Ever

-“People need to recreate—and here you have all the comforts of home, the unit is sanitized, and it’s your own little hub,” notes Chris Mahony, president of Go RVing Canada, a not-for-profit organization made up of dealers, manufacturers and campgrounds across Canada, mandated with promoting the RV lifestyle.
+“People need recreation—and here you have all the comforts of home, the unit is sanitized, and it’s your own little hub,” notes Chris Mahony, president of Go RVing Canada, a not-for-profit organization made up of dealers, manufacturers and campgrounds across Canada, mandated with promoting the RV lifestyle.
 Industry stats show that rentals are seeing a massive increase in domestic demand: sales are up, nationally, some 30 per cent—and as much as 300 per cent in places like Southern Ontario.

 Check our our RV trip planner for tips from the experts on how to make it your best holiday ever.